Sign up for our newsletter

 - There must be a child in the family who is 21 or under.

 - That child must be suffering extreme hardship.

 - A family can receive only one grant per financial year.

 Available funds are limited and all applications will be evaluated against evidence of a family’s financial status.

 Applications must be endorsed and submitted by a sponsor, acting in their professional capacity, such as social workers, health care professionals, teachers, clergy and third sector organisations.
 A sponsor must submit a fully completed application form – applications from individuals cannot be accepted.
-To apply for a grant, please download the Aberlour Urgent Assistance Fund application form and return to email@example.com.
+To apply for a grant, please go to the Aberlour Urgent Assistance Fund application form.
+Email firstname.lastname@example.org for help.

 Due to coronavirus the number of applications to the Fund have increased by more than 1400%.
 Aberlour are working incredibly hard to process all applications and ensure families get the financial assistance they desperately need as soon as possible.
 Aberlour aims to process applications within five working days and then to deliver grants via BACS payments (ie directly to bank accounts)

 How Aberlour’s Urgent Assistance Fund helped Sarah and her baby